AdobeDocs/workfront.en/help/quicksilver/workfront-goals/results-and-activities/add-activities-to-goals.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+*To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

 You must have the following before you can start:

-* A Layout Template that includes the Goals area in the Main&nbsp;Menu.
+* A Layout Template that includes the Goals area in the Main Menu.
 * An existing goal.

   For information about creating goals, see [Create goals in Adobe Workfront Goals](../../workfront-goals/goal-management/create-goals.md).